 - Use: Networks with this option selected will combine together and distribute the stream.

 - Standby - use only when needed: This network will not be used unless all other active networks lose connection.
-For example, if you have a 4G USB modem plugged in with data caps, you may want to consider saving that as your backup to avoid data overage charges.
+For example, if you have a 4G USB modem plugged in with data caps, you may want to consider saving that as your backup connection to avoid data overage charges.

 When you go live, your network dashboard will show information for each network, such as the bitrates each active one is distributing and if one disconnects.